Asana vs Teamwork (vs ProWorkflow)

 The platform’s task management capabilities set the standard for the industry.
 Tasks can be viewed as lists, boards, timelines, or calendars, letting each team member work in their preferred style.
 The unique ability to add a task to multiple projects without duplication keeps everyone informed without creating redundant work.

 Where Asana truly shines is connecting daily work to strategic objectives.
-The Goals feature lets organizations set company-wide targets, then link projects and tasks directly to these goals.
-Real-time progress tracking shows exactly how everyday work contributes to bigger picture success.
+The Goals feature lets organizations set company-wide targets, then link unlimited projects and tasks directly to these goals.
+Real-time dashboards show exactly how everyday work contributes to bigger picture success.

 Source: Asana

-Workflow automation through Rules reduces repetitive work significantly.
-When a task moves to a certain stage, Asana can automatically assign it to the right person, update custom fields, or send notifications.
+Workflow automation through Rules reduces repetitive tasks significantly.
+When a task moves to a certain stage, Asana can automatically assign tasks to the right people, update custom fields, or send notifications.
 The new AI features take this further, generating task lists from project descriptions and summarizing complex discussions.

 But for professional services firms, Asana’s limitations become apparent quickly.
-While native time tracking is available, it doesn’t differentiate between billable and non-billable hours.
-You can’t generate invoices or quotes.
-Financial management requires exporting data to other tools.
+While it has basic time tracking, it doesn’t differentiate between billable and non-billable hours.
+You also can’t generate invoices or quotes, or manage financial budgets natively.
 For agencies or consultancies, these gaps are deal-breakers.

 Teamwork dominates agency-specific features